jenniferlu123/shopping-cart/README.md

 # Testing:

-Install pytest package in the virtual environment using the following command:
+Install pytest package in running virtual environment using the following command:

 ```py
 pip install pytest
 ```

-To run the test, use this command:
+To run test, use the following python script:

 ```py
 pytest